-Back in 1996 and 1997, before John McCain was a presidential candidate or object of media fascination, Michael Lewis followed the Arizona senator around as he campaigned for Bob Dole and worked to reform campaign-finance laws.
+After a battle with brain cancer, John McCain died on Saturday at age 81.
+Back in 1996 and 1997, before McCain was a presidential candidate or object of media fascination, Michael Lewis followed the Arizona senator around as he campaigned for Bob Dole and worked to reform campaign-finance laws.
 Lewis' pieces for the New Republic and the New York Times Magazine portrayed McCain as a passionate, cantankerous, astonishingly honest political character who frequently acted in ways that brought him no political gain.
-In the recent back-and-forth over whether McCain is a regular politician or a true outlier, we remembered a wonderful moment from Lewis' 1997 New York Times Magazine profile of McCain, "The Subversive."
-The passage below comes at the very end of Lewis' article.
+Following the senator’s death, we remembered a wonderful moment from Lewis' 1997 New York Times Magazine profile of McCain, ”The Subversive.”
+The passage below comes at the very end of Lewis’ article.

 By 7:30 we were on the road, and McCain was reminiscing about his early political career.
 When he was elected to the House in 1982, he said, he was "a freshman right-wing Nazi."
 But his visceral hostility toward Democrats generally was quickly tempered by his tendency to see people as individuals and judge them that way.
 He was taken in hand by Morris Udall, the Arizona congressman who was the liberal conscience of the Congress and a leading voice for reform.
 (Most famously—and disastrously for his own career—Udall took aim at the seniority system that kept young talent in its place at the end of the dais.
 "The longer you're here, the more you'll like it," he used to joke to incoming freshmen.)